-The ADA does not require the South Central College to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.
+The ADA does not require Central Lakes College to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

-Complaints that a program, service, or activity of South Central College is not accessible to persons with disabilities should be directed to Brian Tiegs, Director of Human Resources, 507-389-7219 or brian.tiegs@southcentral.edu.
+Complaints that a program, service, or activity of Central Lakes College is not accessible to persons with disabilities should be directed to Mary Sam, ADA Compliance Officer, mary.sam@clcmn.edu or 218-855-8159.

-South Central College will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.
+Central Lakes College will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.

-H. South Central College Grievance Procedure Under Title II of the Americans with Disabilities Act
+H. Central Lakes College Grievance Procedure Under Title II of the Americans with Disabilities Act

 This Grievance Procedure is established to meet the requirements of Title II of the Americans with Disabilities Act of 1990 ("ADA").
-It may be used by anyone who wishes to file a complaint alleging discrimination on the basis of disability in the provision of services, activities, programs, or benefits by South Central College, The Statewide ADA Reasonable Accommodation policy governs employment-related complaints of disability discrimination.
+It may be used by anyone who wishes to file a complaint alleging discrimination on the basis of disability in the provision of services, activities, programs, or benefits by Central Lakes College.
+The Statewide ADA Reasonable Accommodation policy governs employment-related complaints of disability discrimination.